-While I believe I found the reason for what was causing my erythromelalgia and Raynaud’s, the toxic ingredients in my insulins, I’m going to keep researching, get more tests, and try new methods to heal my body.
+While I believe I found the reason for what was causing my erythromelalgia and Raynaud’s is chemical poisoning, a bacteria and/or a virus, plus the toxic ingredients in my insulins.

 Hopefully, the information in this blog post will help you figure out what’s causing your symptoms, so you can get relief.

 Let me know how I can help you, and if you have tips for me, please share them in the comments below.
 Life has taught me that I can’t do everything by myself, I need other people to make me laugh, tell me stories, give me insight, help me, heal me, and hug me.

 To watch the YouTube video I created to showcase my story, click the play button below

 P.S.
 This is my 870th blog!
 I’ve been publishing blog posts on this platform, consistently for over seven years now.
 I can’t believe it’s been that long.
 To prevent burnout, and to provide helpful, interesting, educational, unique content, I’ll be posting blogs once a week from now on instead of twice a week.

 I don’t make any money on this platform.
 If you’d like to donate to my page, to cover website fees, click the PayPal link below.
 Any amount is welcome, no matter how small.
 Thank you!

 - NIH.
 US National Library of Medicine.
 Medline Plus.
 “Sodium Phosphate: MedlinePlus Drug Information.”
 Online.
 Accessed 3.25.21. https://medlineplus.gov/druginfo/meds/a609019.html#:~:text=Sodium%20phosphate%20can%20cause%20serious,kidneys%20are%20not%20working%20well